 All food labels must list the number of grams of trans fat in one serving of the food item.
-Therefore, to increase marketability, many manufacturers have removed trans-fats from their products.
-So it is important to read labels to decide if a product is "trans-fat free" or not.
+Therefore, many food manufacturers have removed trans fats from their products to increase sales.
+So, it is important to read labels to decide if a product is "trans fat-free" or not.

-If a food is already prepared, you may not know if it contains trans-fat.
+If a food is already prepared, you may not know if it contains trans fat.
 To ensure that food eaten away from home is trans fat-free, some states and cities have passed laws to eliminate trans fat from foods sold in:

 Bonnie J Brehm, PhD, RD